hpgavin/HPGdaac/README.md

 ```
 ... **HPGdaac** configures the the ADS1256 analog-to-digital converter, opens a window for plotting the digitized data in real time, and asks if the user is ready.
 Pressing `[enter]` or `Y [enter]` initiates the test.
 Digitized data is displayed to the screen the instant it is digitized.
 When the test is complete
-**HPGdaac** displays the max, min, average and root mean square of each signal in units of LSB and in the units specfied in the *sensor configuration file*.
-It then saves the digitized data to the named *digitized data file* (a plain text file) in which the provided `digitized data file name` is appended by the date and time of the test.
-The user may then choose to retain or delete the *digitized data file*.
+**HPGdaac** displays the max, min, average and root mean square of each signal in units of LSB and in the units specfied in the `<sensor configuration file>`.
+It then saves the digitized data to the named `<digitized data file>` (a plain text file) in which the provided `digitized data file name` is appended by the date and time of the test.
+The user may then choose to retain or delete the `<digitized data file>`.

-When the user chooses to retain the *digitized data file*, **HPGdaac**
+When the user chooses to retain the `<digitized data file>`, **HPGdaac**
 creates or appends a Gnuplot script called `plotall.sh` and
 an executable shell script file called `scaleall.sh` .
 Running `load 'plotall.sh'` from within Gnuplot plots the digitized data files.
-Running shell script `scaleall.sh` scales, de-clips, detrends, and smooths the digitized data in a group of *digitized data files*.
+Running shell script `scaleall.sh` scales, de-clips, detrends, and smooths the digitized data in a group of `<digitized data file>`s.

 ![HPGdaac screen](https://github.com/hpgavin/HPGdaac/blob/main/img/HPGdaac-02.png)